kushal-10/inventory-dynamics/docs/get_started/get_started.rst

 Training
 --------

-The selected controller needs to be trained to find the optimal neural-network parameters.
+The selected controller needs to be trained to find suitale parameters.

 .. code-block:: python